qvl/sleepto/readme.md

     Flags:
       -day value
             1 to 31
       -hour value
             0 to 23
       -minute value
             0 to 59
       -month value
             1 to 12
       -second value
             0 to 59
       -silent
             Suppress all output
       -version
             Print binary version
       -weekday value
             mo,tu,we,th,fr,sa,su
+      -year value
+            list of years

     For more visit: https://qvl.io/sleepto